-This Project address the issue of wrecked metals: automobiles, SUV, pickups, minivans, vans, trucks, buses, and some other machinery, as well as wrecked metal containers that have remained abandoned on the streets and private properties of Sint Maarten since Hurricane Irma in 2017.
+This activity addresses the issue of wrecked metals: automobiles, SUVs, pick-up trucks, vans and minivans, trucks, buses, and some other machinery, as well as wrecked metal containers that have remained abandoned on the streets and on private property since 2017.

-These metal wrecks present potential environmental and health risks to Sint Maarten including:
+These metal wrecks pose potential environmental and health risks to Sint Maarten including: